Verapamil (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, nerve disease, or muscle disease.
-Tell your doctor about all heart problems that you have, including heart failure, heart block, rhythm problems such as Wolff-Parkinson-White syndrome, heart disease, or hypertrophic cardiomyopathy.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, nerve disease, or muscle disease.
+Tell your doctor about all heart problems that you have.

 - Tell any doctor or dentist who treats you that you use this medicine.